 Is Teflon Bad For You?

 Actually, Teflon doesn’t become harmful unless it’s heated continuously over 260-300 degrees Celsius.
-Teflon, at such degrees, releases harmful smoke and gases which are known to cause flu-like symptoms that can even be fatal to pets.
+Teflon, at such degrees, releases harmful smoke and gases, known as perfluorooctanoic acid (or PFOA for short) which are known to cause flu-like symptoms that can even be fatal to pets.

-So, generally speaking, teflon is safe to use for everyday cooking.
-As long as you are sensible and not overheat the pans over a long period of time and use wooden spatulas instead of metal ones then you should be fine.
-Plus, most affordable appliances are made from Teflon, and especially with bread makers, there is not much choice out there other than bread makers with non stick baking trays.
+So, generally speaking, Teflon is safe to use for everyday cooking.
+As long as you are sensible, not overheating the pans over a long period of time and using wooden/silicone spatulas instead of metal ones then you should be fine.
+Plus, the most affordable appliances are made from Teflon, and especially with bread makers, there is not much choice out there other than bread makers with non-stick baking trays.

 Is Teflon Safe in Bread Makers?